h4nri/FEH-Summon-Simulator/README.txt

 If a list doesn't contain any heroes, enter "None" on its line.

-4. Import the banner's image into its folder and name it "Image.png".
-The recommended size for the image is WidthxHeight.
+4. Import the banner's image into its folder and name it "Banner Image.png".
+The recommended size for the image is 425x308.

 5. Add the banner's name to a new line in "Banners.txt".

 6. If applicable, import icons for new heroes (downloaded from fireemblem.gamepress.gg).

 [TODO/Potential Future Updates]
-- Update preference and rarity images
 - Automatically move scroll bar to bottom of the "Summons" window's scroll pane
 - Add ability to set summoning priorities in terms of colors
 - Add list of all summoned heroes and their quantities sorted by color and then by rarity